akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 [Back to the previous chapter](upload_content_liferay.md)

 ## Chapter 6.: Preparations for C(R)UD
-In the the previous chapter we successfully created a Alfresco document in Liferay.
+In the the previous chapter we successfully created an Alfresco document in Liferay.
 If the document is updated / deleted in Alfresco it must also be updated / deleted in Liferay.
 That is the idea of CRUD Create-Read-Update-Delete.

 We don't have to read from Liferay in our scenario, but thinking about Update / Delete it gets clear, that we need to store the ID of the Liferay document in Alfresco.